ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Implementation

 The Shannon-Nyquist sampling theorem states that a signal can be adequately generated or sampled at frequencies below half of the sampling rate.
 This frequency threshold is known as Nyquist frequency.
 However, generating or sampling signals in discrete-time creates aliases that are mirrored repeatedly across multiples of the Nyquist frequency~\cite{soliman1990continuous, kalfus2020high}.
 Each ``segment'' of the frequency domain is commonly referred to as Nyquist zones.
 With careful planning, one can utilise frequencies above the first zone without upgrading existing electronics~\cite{erdmann201716, kalfus2020high, stefanazzi2021qick}.

+For controlling the qubits, we digitally generate shaped sine wave pulses directly in the GHz frequency range and use them in their respective Nyquist zones, which also naturally preserves the phase coherence of the qubit.
+As such, this method does not require a local oscillator nor its modulation.

-However, there are implications.
+However, there are implications for using this approach.
 The voltage in time domain, $v(t)$ described by:

 is affected by the ``reconstruction waveform'', $r(t)$~\cite{kalfus2020high}.
+Here, $x(t)$ is the analytical function we sample, $\delta(t-kT)$ is the Dirac delta function, and $T$ is the sampling period.
 The Fourier transform of $v(t)$ is:

-where, $R(\omega)$ is a sinc function that is determined by the DACs operational mode~\cite{rfsocDatasheet}.
+where, $X(\omega)$ is the Fourier transform of $x(t)$, and $R(\omega)$ is a sinc function that is determined by the DACs operational mode~\cite{rfsocDatasheet}.
 The RFSoC used here supports two modes: the non-return-to-zero (NRZ) mode and the mixed mode.
 The respective reconstruction waveforms in the Fourier space are two different sinc functions:

 and

 respectively.